- Site Map

 All rights reserved.

 The process of turning rock into value is entirely dependent on people and the expertise they lend to this task.
-Which is why our most valuable resource is our workforce of over 790 people.
+Which is why our most valuable resource is our workforce of over 924 employees and contractors.
 They are fundamental to the success of the Company and the regions in which we operate.
 We are committed to working with leadership and members of the community to assist them in meeting their objectives with a focus on youth, education and health.

-The value of the programs noted below extends beyond acquiring skills and qualifications - they help to create a foundation for sustainable communities.
+The value of these programs extends beyond acquiring skills and qualifications - they help to create a foundation for sustainable communities.

 Collectively Imperial, its subsidiaries and their employees support a range of charitable organizations across the province including BC Children’s Hospital, the United Way, Big Brothers and Big Sisters.
 We also provide support and are active with the Association for Mineral Exploration of BC, the Mining Association of BC, the Mining Association of Canada, BC Chamber of Commerce, the BC Business Council, and government associations such as the Union of BC Municipalities, the North Central Local Government Association and First Nation Communities.

 Mount Polley Mining Corporation (MPMC) entered into a Participation Agreement with the Williams Lake Indian Band (T’exelc First Nation) in December 2011 and the Soda Creek Indian Band (Xatśūll First Nation) in May 2012.
 These agreements were the first in the Province between First Nations and a pre-existing operating mine in British Columbia, and resulted in a high level of engagement and communication with the leadership and members of the Xatśūll and T’exelc First Nation communities.
 More recently, this strengthened relationship provided a critical foundation for communications and cooperation following the Mount Polley tailings dam breach.
 Meetings are regularly held with these First Nations to ensure consultation on all ongoing development and future plans for the mine.
 A Revised Participation Agreement with the Williams Lake Indian Band was signed in August 2016 further strengthening the relationship between both parties.
 MPMC is in discussion with the Soda Creek Indian Band regarding revision of that agreement as well.